All Products

 • ECS IP address: 10.0.30.104

-The VPC is connected to the transit router in US (Silicon Valley) with all Advanced Configuration options enabled.
-This allows the transit router to automatically add the following three custom route entries to the VPC system route table.
+The VPC is connected to the transit router in the US (Silicon Valley) region.
+All Advanced Settings are enabled for the connection.
+As a result, the transit router automatically adds the following three custom route entries to the system route table of the VPC.

 -

-An inter-region connection has been created between the US (Silicon Valley) and Germany (Frankfurt) transit routers.
-Ensure the US (Silicon Valley) transit router has learned the route to the data center (192.168.0.0/16).
+An inter-region connection is created between the transit router in the US (Silicon Valley) region and the transit router in the Germany (Frankfurt) region.
+This ensures that the transit router in the US (Silicon Valley) region learns the route to the data center (192.168.0.0/16).

 -